The Open Content Program is a Getty initiative to offer an ever-growing selection of our digital resources for free and without restriction on use.

 If I previously licensed an image that is now available under the Open Content Program, do I need to request permission to re-use the previous image?

-No. Permission is no longer required to use or reuse an open content image, even if you previously obtained a digital file under a license from the Getty.
+No. Permission from the Getty is no longer required to use or reuse an open content image, even if you previously obtained a digital file under a license from the Getty.

 Do you require a gratis copy of publications in which an open content image is reproduced?